unsym/toolwrap/README.md

   - Only use the version number (e.g., `3.8`, `3.11`).
   - Do **not** include `python` (e.g., avoid `python3.9`), paths (e.g., `/usr/bin/python3.9`), or shell commands.
-  - The specified version must be available on the system.
+  - The specified version must be available on the system and discoverable (e.g., `python3.9` should work in shell).
   - If not found, the tool will fall back to `--python-version` (if set), or the interpreter used to invoke `bootstrap_envs.py`.
 A warning will be logged in that case.

 ---

 ## 4. Command-Line Arguments